 - Informational newspaper articles and public service announcements

-Water quality education programs are required as part of the National Pollution Discharge Elimination System (NPDES) permit.
-These programs are funded through the MPRB and the City of Minneapolis.
-For more information, see the MPRB's web page Water Education and Community Involvement.
+Water quality education programs are required as part of the National Pollution Discharge Elimination System (NPDES) permit, and are funded by the MPRB and the City of Minneapolis.